darklang/dark/scripts/deployment/README.md

 - release prepare [services] --arg CHANGE_CAUSE='reason' --manifest=MANIFEST-FILE.json
 - release diff [services]
 - release push [services] (TODO: honeymarker and rollbar deploy)

+# Deploy lock

+This directory also hosts scripts that affect the deploy lock.
+We only allow one deploy to go out at once, and so we add a file to a Google Cloud Storage bucket to indicate a lock.
+Other deploys will wait on it (see the logic in deploy-lock-acquire).